rei/rei-cedar-docs/docs/patterns/form-validation-messaging/Readme.md

 Validation messages are provided to help ensure that user data is formatted in a way that we expect.

-However, some methods may cause more harm than good.
+However, some techniques may cause more harm than good.
 For instance returning a group of unassociated errors at the top of a form to a low vision user.
 This may cause confusion, frustration, and, end in abandonment.

 Inline client side validation allows us to display a message within or below identified inputs prior to submitting or refreshing the page.